Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 *This post forms a continuation of a series of posts outlining the bare bones underpinnings — the basic philosophical stance — that characterises the various facets of our project; in particular our game-changing economic model we call “deconomics” (“Decentr/decentralised” economics).*

 ![alt text](https://miro.medium.com/max/4800/1*uGKmY9-UvCQvr9az4uGhIg.jpeg)
 <sub>Decentr: Extracting Economic Value from Metacurrency Principles</sub>

-In this post, we aim to describe in more detail how deconomics is a naturally emergent heterodox school of economics that underpins a “true” data economy as part of a Next Generation Internet (NGI).
+In this post, we aim to describe in more detail how deconomics is a naturally emergent heterodox school of economics that underpins a “true” data economy as part of a Next Generation Internet (NGI), also known as web 3.0.

 ### The Basis for Deconomics
 Deconomics is based on heterodox and behavioural economics, with the addition of Einsteinian relativity extended into the economic arena (due to our tech rendering an NGI “causal”); this conflation of disciplines means our tech and algorithms can at first sound a little weird.
 Crazy even.
 (Some of the results we are getting from our algorithms most certainly do!)